10 Best Types of Investment Vehicles

 • Owning rental property

 The investment minimum and management requirements for these investment vehicles differ by strategy.
-Stocks and REITs can offer the lowest minimum investments and holding periods but can be more volatile.
+Stocks and REITs can offer the lowest minimum investments and holding periods, but can be more volatile.

 Real estate crowdfunding sites are growing in popularity since you can earn competitive returns on commercial and multifamily real estate without managing the property.

+However, you must usually hold your shares for at least 5 years to avoid early-redemption penalties.
 Buying rental properties is the most expensive and time-consuming option since you’re responsible for maintenance and screening tenants.

-14. Retirement Accounts
+10. Retirement Accounts

 An individual or workplace retirement account lets you invest and only pay taxes once on the balance.
 Whether you pay taxes upfront or at withdrawal depends on the account type.